Moths of North Carolina

 Habitats: Local populations are generally associated with conifer, mixed conifer-hardwood, or hardwood forests, as well as forest edges and residential neighborhoods.
 The habitats that are used in North Carolina include spruce-fir forests, mesic cove forests and slopes, oak-hickory and mixed pine-oak forests in the Piedmont, and bottomland forests in the Coastal Plain.
 Many of our records are also from semi-wooded residential neighborhoods.

-Larval Host Plants: The larvae are polyphagous leaf-rollers that feed mostly on trees and shrubs, including both conifers and hardwoods (Frost, 1926; Schaffner, 1959; MacKay, 1962; Prentice, 1966; Chapman and Lienk, 1971; Baker, 1972; Heppner, 2007; Robinson et al., 2010; Beadle & Leckie, 2012; Powell and Brown, 2012).
+Larval Host Plants: The larvae are polyphagous leaf-rollers that feed mostly on trees and shrubs, including both conifers and hardwoods (Frost, 1926; Schaffner, 1959; MacKay, 1962; Prentice, 1966; Chapman and Lienk, 1971; Baker, 1972; Heppner, 2007; Robinson et al., 2010; Beadle & Leckie, 2012; Powell and Brown, 2012; Eiseman, 2024).
 Conifers generally tend to be used more often at northern latitudes.
-The reported hosts include Balsam Fir (Abies balsamea), alders (Alnus), Yellow Birch (Betula alleghaniensis), American Chestnut (Castanea dentata), hawthorns (Crataegus), ashes (Fraxinus), huckleberries (Gaylussacia), Tamarack (Larix laricina), Butter-and-eggs (Linaria vulgaris), Spicebush (Lindera benzoin), honeysuckle (Lonicera), domesticated apples (Malus domestica), bayberries (Myrica), Sourwood (Oxydendrum arboretum), White Spruce (Picea glauca), Red Spruce (P. rubens), Jack Pine (Pinus banksiana), White Pine (P. strobus), Quaking Aspen (Populus tremuloides), Fire Cherry (Prunus pensylvanica), oaks (Quercus), Staghorn Sumac (Rhus typhina), willows (Salix), goldenrods (Solidago), Northern White Cedar (Thuja occidentalis), Poison-ivy (Toxicodendron radicans), Eastern Hemlock (Tsuga canadensis), American Elm (Ulmus americana), blueberries (Vaccinium), and Arrow-wood (Viburnum dentatum).
-We do not have any feeding records in North Carolina. - View
+The reported hosts include Balsam Fir (Abies balsamea), alders (Alnus), Wild Sarsaparilla (Aralia nudicaulis), Yellow Birch (Betula alleghaniensis), American Chestnut (Castanea dentata), hawthorns (Crataegus), ashes (Fraxinus), huckleberries (Gaylussacia), Tamarack (Larix laricina), Butter-and-eggs (Linaria vulgaris), Spicebush (Lindera benzoin), honeysuckle (Lonicera), domesticated apples (Malus domestica), bayberries (Myrica), Sourwood (Oxydendrum arboretum), White Spruce (Picea glauca), Red Spruce (P. rubens), Jack Pine (Pinus banksiana), White Pine (P. strobus), Quaking Aspen (Populus tremuloides), Fire Cherry (Prunus pensylvanica), oaks (Quercus), Staghorn Sumac (Rhus typhina), willows (Salix), Sassafras (Sassafras albidum), goldenrods (Solidago), Northern White Cedar (Thuja occidentalis), Poison-ivy (Toxicodendron radicans), Eastern Hemlock (Tsuga canadensis), American Elm (Ulmus americana), blueberries (Vaccinium), and Arrow-wood (Viburnum dentatum).
+As of 2024, our only feeding records for North Carolina are for Mimosa (Albizia julibrissin) and a commercial blueberry (Vaccinium sp.). - View

 Observation Methods: The adults are attracted to lights.